 Darrynane Holiday Cottages are located on the outskirts of the moorland village of St Breward with it’s well stocked village stores/Post office and Newsagent and local pub, The Old Inn in the heart of Poldark Country.

-St Breward Stores, Post Office and Newsagent is run by Christine and Denis.
-It is open from 8.am – 8pm Monday – Saturday and 9.am – 5pm on Sunday.
+St Breward Stores, Post Office and Newsagent is located by the pub and run by Darren.
+It is open from 7.30.am – 7.30pm Monday – Saturday and 9.am – 5pm on Sunday.
 It is well stocked with everything you may need for your self catering holiday.
 It has a daily delivery of bread, cakes and pasties from a local bakery.
 You can pre-order groceries and have them delivered to the cottage for your arrival.
-If you wish to have something special on your holiday, Christine will be happy to help source this for you.
+If you wish to have something special on your holiday, Darren will be happy to help source this for you.
 The Post office is open when the shop is open and you withdraw cash if required.

 The Old Inn, our local pub, has an excellent reputation amongst locals and visitors alike for food with a varied and extensive menu and a good range of local Cornish and national beers.
 There are also excellent pubs and eating places in Blisland, St Tudy, St Maybn, St Kew Highway and St Kew itself a short drive away.